Walid-Ahmed/deep_sort/README.md

 The folder structure contains the following:

   - img1 a folder which contains the images for tracking multiple objects
-  - det a folder which contains object positions in each frame
+  - det a folder which contains objects positions in each frame
   - gt a folder which contain the ground truth values
   - seqinfo.ini a file which is contains some information such as frame rate

 More details are found on [MOT challenge web page](https://motchallenge.net)

-## Generating detections
+## Generate objects associations

-There is an additional utility that is used to simplyfy detections generations (npy files) which is ```build_npy.py```.
+There is an additional utility that is used to simplyfy object association generations (npy files) which is ```build_npy.py```.
 The utility uses the same ```app.config``` to point some additional entries.

-  - model points to the neural network path.
+  - model points to the neural network model path.
   - mot_dir which points to the parent folder of the MOT sequence directories. (not the MOT sequence itself)
   - output_dir which points to the output folder where npy files are placed.

 WARNING: do not confuse between mot_dir and sequence_dir and this process may take some time

-## Modifications Overview
+## Modifications overview

 The frames are fed one by one to the network and each frame is displayed as soon as the objects' association are computed.
 This modification saves the npy compile (the association between objects in consecutive frames) time and it is faster to experiment but the images are displayed a bit slower, however, it reflects the actual or near the actual time when deep SORT is deployed.